The following is an excerpt from Sensational Vancouver.

 If you think it’s tough being a woman in the police, RCMP or military ranks today, imagine what it was like back in 1912 when Lurancy Harris and Minnie Millar became the first two women police officers in Canada.

-Lurancy, a 48-year-old seamstress from Nova Scotia had moved to Vancouver in 1911 and rented a small apartment on Robson at Howe where the Chapters-Indigo store is today.
+Lurancy, a 48-year-old seamstress from Nova Scotia had moved to Vancouver in 1911 and rented a small apartment on Robson at Howe.
 One day she was flipping through a newspaper when an ad caught her eye.
 The Vancouver Police Department was looking for “two good reliable women” to form the nucleus of a women’s protective division centred around issues of morality and protecting the safety of wayward women and children.